 What has C4C done for you?

 They provide us with the opportunity to have training every week which is going very well.
-And after nets they provide us food as well and we have enough equipment to play and oh yeah another thing is that they are taking us for the tape ball competitions and we have played more than 6 tournaments.
+And after nets they provide us food as well and we have enough equipment to play and oh yeah another thing is that we have a good team that plays matches against different teams at Plough Lane and other places every year.

 Click here to find out more about the RCP